-I’ll be honest.
-I was dragged to Thane, that too for work.
 I run restaurants for a living and someone literally dragged me there to show some spaces.
 I thought Thane would be this backward sleepy-small town in Mumbai’s backyard.
-Thane surprised me.
+But it surprised me.
 I did end up opening a restaurant here and in the process discovered a lot more.
 The look and feel of Thane is not dissimilar to Mumbai.
-The same train system of Central Railways feeds in and out like other parts of Mumbai; the same ‘building’ culture which houses most of Mumbai, Thane and around; autoricksaw drivers who more or less quietly go where ever you want and billing through the meter and the same traffic jams.
-Though I must say that Thane’s a bit more organised, neater and cleaner than regular Bombay places and home to Gajanan vada pav
+The same train system of Central Railways feeds in and out like other parts of Mumbai.
+And they have the same ‘building’ culture as Mumbai.
+Autoricksaw drivers who more or less quietly go where ever you want and billing through the meter and the same traffic jams.
+I love Thane because it’s also the home to Gajanan Vada Pav.

 The Thane Vada Pav

-The yellow chutney is perhaps distinct to Thane as I don’t think I’ve seen this anywhere else.
-It’s made using a combination of cooked besan and sev with some chilly and minimal spices.
-Some just give this on it own alongwith the vada pav and some give a green chilly thetcha alongside
+The Peeli or Yellow Chutney is perhaps distinct to Thane as I don’t think I’ve seen this anywhere else.
+It’s made using a combination of cooked Besan and sev with some chilly and minimal spices.
+Some just give this on it own alongwith the Vada Pav and some give a green chilly thetcha alongside

 Gajanan Vada Pav

-Gajanan started selling vada pav in Thane somewhere in the 80’s.
-A few years after Rajmata started selling theirs.
-Apple to Apple, Gajanan does their vada pav slightly better.
-Their yellow chutney’s tastier and they stylishly thrown in a dash of green chilly thetcha on top of the yellow chutney.
-Their Pav’s also pretty decent.
-All-in-all, a very good vada pav.
+Gajanan started selling Vada Pav in Thane somewhere in the 80’s.
+A few years after Rajmata.
+Comparing the two, Gajanan does a slightly better Vada Pav.
+Their yellow chutney’s tastier and they stylishly throw in a dash of green chilly thetcha on top of the yellow chutney and their Pav’s also pretty decent.
+All-in-all, a very good Vada Pav.

 More details about their outlet in Thane West.